Biosolids Spreading Deadly Prions To Food, Water Supplies

 Although there are multiple causes of prion disease, including CWD, reckless policies are contributing to an environmental nightmare.
 Sick deer, elk, moose and other wildlife and marine life are just a symptom of a much bigger problem.
 Putting these pandora-like pathogens back in the box is impossible.
 Injecting them into the lifecycle is reckless and a form of bioterrorism.

 Unfortunately, misinformation distributed by government agencies about the risks associated with chronic wasting disease are reckless, incompetent and criminally negligent at best.
 Claiming that there is no known risk associated with handling or consuming wildlife with CWD is laughable.
+Claiming that game processing facilities aren’t spreading the disease from infected carcasses to healthy ones is a joke.
 Just look at the guidance issued regarding mad cow disease.
 Just look at the guidance issued to people with the most severe form of the disease–Creutzfeldt-Jakob disease.

 The bodies of prion victims, regardless of species, are highly toxic and contagious.
 Hunting knives and saws used on sick wildlife are infected forever.
 Processing plants that cut and grind wildlife carcasses for hunters (before CWD tests are complete) are contaminated forever.
 Every animal processed after an infected carcass will become infected.
+It’s insane to think that game processing plants are prion-free.
+Regulations in this arena are criminal.
+Thousands, possibly millions, of innocent people have been exposed to the prions from someone else’s sick deer.
+That’s because many are processed before testing or no testing is done at all.
 Pickups and trailers that transport infected animals are hopelessly contaminated.
 The prion pathways created by one hunting trip can explode exponentially within hours.

 Hunters should just walk away from a carcass that looks suspicious and one should treat all game that looks healthy as suspicious, until proven otherwise.
 Hunters that kill and dress deer with CWD expose themselves and their families to prion disease in many ways thanks to misinformation from state and federal regulators.